fe2s/xap-hot-deploy/README.md

 14:52:28,945  INFO main HotRedeployMain:main:17 - Hot redeploy completed successfully
 ```

-If there are any problems during the hot-redeploy, you will see an error message and description of the problem:
+If there are any problems during the hot-redeploy, you will see an error message and issue description:
 ```sh
 20:11:27,861  INFO main HotRedeployMain:checkFiles:76 - Please place new files on all GSM machines and try again.
 20:11:27,864  INFO main HotRedeployMain:checkFiles:77 - Hot redeploy failed